Chiasung/ChunML.github.io/_posts/2018-11-02-What-I-talk-about-Tensorflow.md

 ```
 ### tf.layers

-Next, let's see how we can create a convolution2d layer with tf.layers, an official modules by the core team of Tensorflow ;) Obviously we at least expect that it can produce the same result, with less or similar or effort.
+Next, let's see how we can create a convolution2d layer with tf.layers, an official modules by the core team of Tensorflow ;) Obviously we expect that it can produce the same result, with less or (at least) similar effort.

 ```
 conv2d = tf.layers.conv2d(inputs=inputs,